-This course will prepare the students to work in the ICU.
-This course covers material on how mechanical ventilators work, physiology of ventilatory support, initiating and adjusting invasive and non-invasive ventilation, hemodynamic monitoring of the patient in the ICU, and weaning and discontinuing ventilatory support from the patient.
+This course will prepare students to work in critical care and obtain knowledge of Pulmonary Rehabilitation programs.
+This course covers material on how mechanical ventilators work, physiology of ventilator support, initiating and adjusting invasive and non-invasive ventilation, hemodynamic monitoring of the patient in the ICU, and weaning and discontinuing ventilator support from the patient.
+In addition, students will receive instruction on Bronchoscopies, nutrition, and pulmonary rehabilitation programs.
+Instruction and certification in Advance Cardiac Life Support will be obtained.

-Credits: 3 Lab Hours: 2 Lecture Hours: 2 Prerequisites: RSPT 191R (or corequisite)
+Credits: 8 Lab Hours: 4 Lecture Hours: 6 Prerequisites: RSPT 152R

-RSPT 213R: Neonatal & Pediatric Respiratory Care
+RSPT 254R: Fundamentals of Respiratory Care IV

-This course provides the students a fundamental background in the principles and concepts of neonatal and pediatric respiratory therapy.
-Specific topics that will be discussed will include: growth and development of the fetus, the perinatal period, changes that occur at birth, respiratory and cardiovascular abnormalities, and the respiratory therapy equipment used to treat such conditions.
+This course provides students with a fundamental background in the principles and concepts of neonatal and pediatric respiratory therapy.
+Specific topics that will be discussed include growth and development of the fetus, the perinatal period changes that occur at birth, respiratory and cardiovascular abnormalities, neonatal and pediatric diseases, pharmacology, and the respiratory therapy equipment used to treat such conditions.
+Students will obtain Pediatric Advanced Life Support (PALS) certification and Neonatal Resuscitation Program (NRP) certification.
+In addition, the student will be instructed on S.T.A.B.L.E.
+Program concepts.